TangentFoxy/FindingMusic/ReadMe.md

 - `buy`: (String or NULL) a URL where it can be bought (or where I bought it)
 - `favorite`: (TRUE or NULL) a favorite track
 - `genre`: (String or NULL) primary genre
+- `invalid`: (TRUE or NULL) whether or not this is actually a track (whoops!)
+- `searched`: (TRUE or NULL) whether or not a track has been searched for using `search.lua` (I'm being lazy, and obtaining music this way without fully updating the database, sue me)

 (Note: I'm sure I've downloaded many tracks that aren't marked as downloaded.)